How to & FAQ

 The Council has spent a significant amount of time testing various meeting platforms.
 Ultimately the decision was made to use RingCentral because it met the primary needs of our organization.

 The Council’s role is to host transparent and publicly accessible meetings to help facilitate fishery management.
-To manage these meetings and to ensure we are not victims of “zoom bombs” and other disruptions, it is important that our meeting platform allow us to limit those who can share their screens, unmute themselves, and control screen annotations, etc., while remaining easy for general public use.
+To manage these meetings and to ensure we are not victims of “zoom bombs” and other disruptions, it is important that our meeting platform allows us to limit those who can share their screens, unmute themselves, and control screen annotations, etc., while remaining easy for general public use.

 We also need a platform with webinar functionality to host our Council meetings so that we can host hundreds of people and segregate panelists from attendees to ensure a smooth meeting flow.
 We also offer YouTube live streaming during our Council meetings as another way to make it easy to follow the Council process.